MEMORY LOST AND FOUND

 road jail the longest detainee in Ireland nine months of hell

-to tackle the unbeatable day you cant beat a good cry he told himself
+unbeatable day you cant beat a good cry he

 on his forehead